-- 3.5 The Safe and Strong Communities Select Committee is responsible for scrutiny of safeguarding vulnerable people, community safety and localism.
+- 3.5 The Safe and Strong Communities Select Committee is responsible for scrutiny of safeguarding vulnerable children and adults and community safety.
 In particular it will include priorities around: - Safeguarding children - Safeguarding vulnerable adults - The Council's responsibilities regarding reducing crime and the fear of crime and wider Community Safety priorities (referring matters as appropriate to the Police and Crime Panel where responsibility sits with the Police and Crime Commissioner).